satyenrajpal/RL_algos/README.md

 								--model_file=FILE_DIR		-File directory of saved model(Optional).
 Nothing is done if not given

 HyperParameters have been sectioned for easy alteration.
-You should be able to locate them easily by just searching 'Hyper' adn alter them as per your convenience.
+You should be able to locate them easily by just searching 'Hyper' adn alter them as per your convenience.#RL_Classical_control